RHC-CIT-128-SP23/project-tbhcorn/README.md

 3) When the user presses the down arrow key, the character will move downwards.
 4) When the user presses the right arrow key, the character will move to the right.
 5) When the user presses the left arrow key, the character will move to the right.
-6) If the character did not move upon clicking any of these keys, that would be an issue.
+6) If the character did not move upon pressing any of these keys, that would be an issue.
 Luckily, this is not the case.
 * Score Validation:
 1) For any of the math rooms, the user enters their answer.
 2) Using a for loop and a dictionary, the game verifies the user's answer.